mlhartme/stool/main/documentation.md

   suffix.
 Thus, the above application is started in context `foo`.
 If the path part contains no double slash, the application is started in the root context.

+Depending on the current template, there are more properties, prefixed with the template name.

 #### Examples

-`stool config tomcat.heap` prints the current value for Tomcat heap space.
+`stool config memory` prints the current value for memory.

-`stool config tomcat.heap=1000` sets the tomcat heap size to `1000` mb.
+`stool config memory=2000` sets the memory to 2 gb.

 `stool config "build=mvn clean package"` sets a value with spaces.